-Helmholtz Juniors (HeJu) represents the views of PhD students from the Helmholtz Association's 18 research centres.
+Helmholtz Juniors (HeJu) represents the views of some 8,000 (2017) doctoral researchers from the Helmholtz Association's 18 research centres across Germany.

-Annual meetings attended by Helmholtz Juniors from all Helmholtz Centres provide a forum for PhD students to exchange information on the situation at the different Centres and coordinate initiatives to establish more uniform and better working conditions for doctoral students within the entire Helmholtz Association.
+Annual meetings attended by Helmholtz Juniors from all Helmholtz Centres provide a forum for doctoral researchers to exchange information about different Helmholtz Research Centres and coordinate initiatives to improve working conditions for doctoral students throughout the entire Helmholtz Association.